 This new creator will have new battles, with the institutions that it is growing alongside, so long as they remain capitalist, over profit, as always.
 But their decentralised nature, and the ability to easily reach other likeminds, means that new solutions will always be able to be made by the creator, for the creator.

-Of course this is a myth, but isn’t each generation entitled to its own productive myths?
+Of course this is somewhat of a myth, but each generation is entitled to its own productive myths.

-Poetry without philosophy is like a supple, excellent puzzle box with nothing in it.
-Being a poet has come to have this interesting status of writing stretches of characters into the standard forms of poetry, and you might be tempted to say that, when they are free of metre or rhyme, they needn’t retain these forms, and should let themselves reveal themselves as aphorisms or some such.
+Poetry without philosophy (in the wide sense, including experience) is like a supple, excellent puzzle box with nothing in it.
+Which can of course be intensely satisfying.
+Being a poet has come to have this interesting status of writing stretches of characters into the standard forms of poetry, and you might be tempted to say that, when they are free of metre or rhyme, they needn’t retain these forms, and could let themselves reveal themselves as aphorisms or some such.
 But the destabilising effect of what is different has its own need, its own paradigms.

 To be a poet, to talk within these forms, to make readings and propogate the traditional form of the poet relative to society.
 The love of language is still there, and of syncopation and pause, in idea but also sound.
 It is a difficult proposition, but a difficult form is not bad, so long as there are steps towards understanding it.
 That’s a basic democratic principle, I guess.
 Unless there is something to be gained from mystery, which can be disenchanted.

 Poetry is a strong and wide word that can stand a bit of inner stress.